sybrenstuvel/flickrapi/doc/4-uploading.rst

 The ``flickr.upload(...)`` method has the following parameters:

 ``filename``
     The filename of the image.
-The image data is read from this file.
+The image data is read from this file or from ``fileobj``.

+``fileobj``
+    An optional file-like object from which the image data can be read.

 ``title``
     The title of the photo